InvestrApp/investrAndroid/README.md

 Core:

 * [x] Users can login via Facebook.
-* [ ] Users can receive push notifications concerning market movements.
+* [x] Users can receive push notifications concerning market movements.
 * [x] Users can access a marketplace where they can perform the following actions.
-* [ ] Users can buy and sell assets.
+* [x] Users can buy and sell assets.
-* [ ] Users can view an asset's current price and historical performance.
+* [x] Users can view an asset's current price and historical performance.
-* [ ] User can create custom competitions.
+* [x] User can create custom competitions.
-* [ ] Competitions can have a custom starting and ending date.
+* [x] Competitions can have a custom starting and ending date.
-* [ ] Competitions can only include users added by the creator of the competition.
-* [ ] The initial investment amount is variable but uniform across all participants.
+* [x] The initial investment amount is variable but uniform across all participants.
-* [ ] The competition can be limited to particular classes of investments.
-* [ ] Users can review their portfolios for each of their competitions.
+* [x] Users can review their portfolios for each of their competitions.
-* [ ] Users can add themselves to location based competitions.
-* [ ] Users can review rankings within each competition.
+* [x] Users can review rankings within each competition.

 Stretch:
 * [ ] Users can receive news targeted to their investment portfolios.